-Operating expenses were \$124,246 for the nine months ended September 30, 2014, a decrease of \$6,598 compared with \$130,844 for the nine months ended September 30, 2013.
+Operating expenses were \$163,575 for the year ended December 31, 2014, a decrease of \$12,316 compared with \$175,891 for the year ended December 31, 2013.
 The Wave 1 business efficiency and integration synergy program focused on streamlining the Company's operating infrastructure resulting from acquisition activity to create efficiencies across the acquired companies, enhance profitability and position the Company to capture opportunities for growth across Local Audio, Visual Solutions and Mobile Services.
-The Company expects the Wave 1 initiatives to deliver nearly \$9 million in annual cost savings in fiscal year 2014.
-Additionally, the Company's Waves 2 and 3 are expected to deliver annualized savings in the range of \$9 to \$10 million.
-Wave 2 initiatives were completed during the six month period ended June 30, 2014 and Wave 3 initiatives will be completed by December 31, 2014.
+Wave 1 initiatives delivered approximately \$9 million in annual cost savings in fiscal year 2014.
+In addition, Wave 2 and 3 savings initiatives that were implemented in 2014 totaled approximately \$7 million in annualized year-over-year savings and approximately \$9 million in annualized savings versus 2014 budget.